gitter-badger/miu-1/miuspec/lang.rst

 Introduction
 ************

-Suggested emojis: U+1f326 🌦 or U+1f36d 🍭 (once we have linear types!).
+Suggested emojis: U+1f326 🌦 or U+1f36d 🍭 (once/if we have linear types!).

 Notational conventions
 ======================